bryan-at-looker/embed-sdk-sko-markdown/section5.md

 4. After applying the visualization options, we use `.setOptions()` through the `element` object.

-The last piece is to call function to swap when the click; in `demo.ts` at the end of setupDashboard function, place this
+In `demo.ts` at the end of setupDashboard function, place this

 ```js
   const donut_icon = document.getElementById('vis-swap')